oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6019_size/95_mm_id_145_mm_od_24_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6019 Size 95 Mm Id 145 Mm Od 24 Mm Depth
+# Hardware Bearing 6000 Series 6019 Size 95 mm Id 145 mm Od 24 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base